CandaMuammal/BackEnd-Blanja/README.md

 ## ✏️ About

-Zwallet is a digital wallet application that simplifies your financial needs and can save a lot of time on your banking needs with just one application.
-Zwallet is in the field of digital banking, which is increasingly developing rapidly as technology advances.
-This application is able to save money, make transfers between users or top up balances.
+Zwallet is a digital wallet apps that will really helps you to manage your e-money.
+Using Zwallet you'll be allowed to do some transaction with only a few taps on your screen.
+In other words, with this apps you can easily save money, transfer it to other, and also top up some moneys and add them to your Zwallet's balance.

 ## 🔖Build With

+- ReactJs
+- ExpressJs
-- NextJS
+- NodeJs
-- Redux
+- MySQL
-- Bootstrap
+- JWT

 ## 💻 How To Install?